ncsa/Swift-T-Variant-Calling/README.md

 ### Running the Pipeline

+#### Requesting Resources from the Job Scheduler

+Swift-T works by opening up multiple "slots", called processes, where applications can run.
+There are two types of processes this workflow allocates
+* SERVERS - Control the execution of Swift-T itself; all Swift-T applications must have at least one of these
+* WORKERS - Run the actual work of each application in the workflow; these will make up the vast majority of processes

 #### Executing the Swift-T Application

 If using multiple nodes, one should set the `SWIFT_TMP` to another location besides the default `/tmp`, that is shared by all of the nodes